Journalists are transcribing machines.

 In addition, professional journalists take things easy.
 They don’t suffer themselves.
-They don’t type until they bleed, because transcription is not a do or die affair.
+They don’t type until they bleed, because transcription is not a do-or-die affair.
 It supposed to be a passionate and fun task.

-After all, “[journalists] transcribe interviews while drinking coffee,” says Erin Myers.
+“Journalists transcribe interviews while drinking coffee,” says Erin Myers.
 “Drink coffee while coordinating interviews.
 Conduct interviews over coffee.”